 Financial Statements: The written record of the financial status of a fund or company, usually published in the annual report.
-The financial statements generally include a balance sheet, income statement, and other financial statements and disclosures.
+The financial statements generally include a balance sheet, income statement, statement of cash flows, statement of changes in stockholders' equity, and other financial disclosures.